tprrt/dockers/alpine-cmake/README.rst

 ----

-Use the following command to pull the image of on of these container:
+Use the following command to pull the image of this container:

 .. code-block:: bash